How to Teach Your Dog to Catch

 Trying to teach your dog how to catch?
 Wondering why your dog just doesn’t ‘get it?’

 Fetching and chasing down toys comes naturally to most dogs, but catching doesn’t.
-Not all dogs will catch things naturally, and many need a bit of encouragement to learn how to catch.
+Not all dogs will catch things naturally, and most dogs need some encouragement when it comes to learning how to catch.

 Why Doesn’t My Dog Know How to Catch?

 Many new dog owners are perplexed by their dogs inability to catch.
 “My new Lab puppy won’t catch toys, what’s wrong with him?”
 Trust me when I say that your dog isn’t alone.
 He’s not defective, and he’s not dense, it’s just something that doesn’t come natural to all dogs.
 I’ve had to teach every single one of my dogs to catch.

 Our Lab growing up wasn’t a natural catcher.
 We’d toss treats, popcorn, and tennis balls his way and he’d just let them land where they may, often bouncing right off of his face.
 Once they hit the ground he’d grab em, but he made no attempt to actively catch.

 So keep that in mind when training your dog to catch; those heavy toys hurt when they land on your face, so start out small.

 How to Teach Your Dog to Catch